guillaumeWBres/home-invasion/README.md

 ### Todo

-1. Support a few sensors to provide more robust detection.
+1. Use Luminance detection to (re)calibrate camera
+2. Use sharp sensor
+3. Use IR sensor

-2. Test detection in rough conditions.
+4. Test Video detection in rough conditions